tergav17/LSI-UNIX/README.md

 - The mount and umount commands
 - TTY raw mode for screen editor use
 - Proper inode allocation for large file systems
-- Init executes `/etc/rc` script on startup
+- Execution of `/etc/rc` script on startup
+- Swap partition on the root disk
 - Various utilities like cat, dd, etc..

 The included system images for the RK05 and RX02 are both built to run on a PDP-11/03 with 56Kb of RAM and no EIS.
 Having a CPU with EIS will make things run faster, however.